 This huge building appears to be a local copy of It’s a Small World, but unfortunately it’s deserted.
 It was a Small World after all.

 Looks like somebody bought the entire Zamperla catalogue…

-A strange looking western guy buying colourful cotton candy… Those kids probably find it hilarious.
+A strange-looking western guy buying colourful cotton candy… Those kids probably found it hilarious.